David Lloyd Leisure Tax Strategy

 - Emerging business and tax risks

 We have established and maintain robust policies and compliance processes and controls to ensure the integrity of our tax returns and timely and accurate payment of tax.
-We maintain documented tax policies and procedures in relation to key tax processes which are continually reviewed.
+We maintain documented tax policies and procedures in relation to key tax processes and these are reviewed regularly.

 Our processes, policies and governance operate to ensure compliance with tax laws and regulations in the territories in which we operate and are designed to identify and mitigate material tax risks.
 In the event that applicable laws and regulations are subject to interpretation, we seek appropriate assurance regarding the position taken.